 "Of course, si--I mean, Holmes!
 It wasn't nothin', you had the clearance, after all."

 "Sure, sure, but I appreciate it all the same.
 Sometimes it gets old bein' able to just 'clearance' your way into things, nice to earn trust now'n then, ya feel me?"
-Ronson nodded automatically, and his partner mimicked the motion a moment later.
-Samael smiled slightly and gave them both a nod back before giving the equus a salute purely for any curious gazes around them.
-Ronson, of course, immediately returned it, but seemed far more relaxed than he'd been initially.
+Ronson nodded automatically, and his fellow soldier mimicked the motion a moment later.
+Samael smiled slightly and gave them both a nod back before giving Ronson a salute purely for any curious gazes around them.
+The private, of course, immediately returned it, but seemed far more relaxed than he'd been initially.
 "Good meetin' you, Ronson.
 I think I'd better head back and get settled in a bit more, then maybe see what the latest reports are on Blue activity.
 How about you and Jacobs meet me when you're off, we can grab a bite to eat together, you can tell me all there is to know about the fine base here, and I can see what all I can answer about special operations?"

 "Th-…wow, that sounds great, sir!"
 Ronson said, unable to contain both his excitement and his informality, smiling sheepishly.
 "Uh…sorry, I meant 'Holmes'."